drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 - You do not have cities in bank.
 # Roads
 ## Error Messages
+- You have no more available road positions.
 - Invalid position for road.
 - It does not connect to your last intersection.
 - It does not connect to one of your intersections.